open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API.rst

 #. while building the signal chain
 #. during acquisition
-#. when loading/saving settings.
+#. when loading/saving settings

 In each of these situations, there are three primary types of data that can be handled by plugins:

-#. continuous data
+#. continuous
 #. events
 #. spikes